Rhode Island General Assembly: State constitutions

-From 1663 until 1842, Rhode Island's governing state constitution was its original colonial charter granted by King Charles II of England, a political anomaly considering that while most states during the War of Independence and afterwards wrote scores of new constitutions with their newly found independence in mind, Rhode Island instead continued with a document stamped by an English king.
+From 1663 until 1842, Rhode Island's governing state constitution was its original colonial charter granted by King Charles II of England and written by the English Baptist minister and co-founder of Rhode Island Rev. John Clarke, a political anomaly considering that while most states during the War of Independence and afterwards wrote scores of new constitutions with their newly found independence in mind, Rhode Island instead continued with a document stamped by an English king.
 Even nearly seventy years after U.S. independence, Rhode Island continued to operate with the 1663 Charter, leaving it after 1818 (when Connecticut, the other holdout, dropped its colonial charter for a contemporary constitution) the only state whose official legal document was passed by a foreign monarch.

 While the 1663 Charter was democratic considering its time period, rising national demands for voting suffrage in response to the Industrial Revolution put strains on the colonial document.
 By the early 1830s, only 40% of the state's white males could vote, one of the lowest white male voting franchise percentages in the entire United States.
 For its part, the General Assembly proved to be an obstacle for change, not eager to see its traditional wealthy voting base shrink.

 Constitutional reform came to a head in 1841 when supporters of universal suffrage led by Thomas Wilson Dorr, dissatisfied with the conservative General Assembly and the state's conservative governor, Samuel Ward King, held the extralegal People's Convention, calling on Rhode Islanders to debate a new liberal constitution.
 At the same time, the General Assembly began its own constitution convention dubbed the Freeman's Convention, making some democratic concessions to Dorr supporters, while keeping other aspects of the 1663 Charter intact.

 Elections in late 1841 and early 1842 led to both sides claiming to be the legitimate state government, each with their own respective constitutions in hand.
 In the days following the highly confusing and contentious 1842 gubernatorial and state legislature elections, Governor King declared martial law.
 Liberal Dorr supporters took up arms to begin the Dorr Rebellion.

 The short-lived rebellion proved unsuccessful in overthrowing Governor King and the General Assembly.
 The Freeman's Constitution eventually was debated upon by the legislature and passed by the electorate.
 Although not as liberal as the People's document, the 1843 Freeman's Constitution did greatly increase male suffrage in Rhode Island, including ending the racial requirement.
 Further revisions in the 1843 document were made by the General Assembly and passed by the electorate in 1986.